-Materials: Designed with a plastic ball, 100% polyester fabric, and 2MM thick steel legs
+Materials: 100% polyester fabric, plastic ball, 2MM thick steel legs

 The scooter stool is a fun way to incorporate alternative seating in the classroom!
 It can be used underneath a traditional desk, under a standing desk, or by itself for reading!
 It allows the student comfort and freedom of movement within their desk area!
 The portability of the scooter allows teachers to rearrange their classroom with ease and even more to different classrooms with no problems.

 W 17" X D 15" x H 20-25"